 34. Wheeler Peak Wilderness

-Outdoor recreationists, alpine skiers, and casual hikers would be right at home at Wheeler Peak Wilderness area.
+New Mexico nature lovers rejoice!
+Outdoor recreationists, alpine skiers, and casual hikers are right at home at Wheeler Peak Wilderness area.

 The glacier-carved landscape consists of lakes, forests, peaks, and tundra that make for excellent adventuring and animal spotting.